tb-aiap/advent-of-code/2023/README.md

 - **Part 1**: Loop through the instructions from `AAA` till `ZZZ`
 - **Part 2**: Each starting point `**A` hits their own respective `**Z` in a cycle.
 But each cycle is different, so LCM to find the time all of them hits it together.

+### Day 9: Mirage Maintenance

+- **Part 1**: From top of the list, get the array difference and sum up the last index of the array
+- **Part 2**: To get the front of the iteration, work from the bottom using the same formula.